 What is the difference between a TBI and NPD, and can the two conditions co-exist in the same person?

 This video is in response to a request made by one of my subscribers during a recent live morning chat on my YouTube Channel.
-If you’d like to participate in one of these, I go live every weekday around 9 a.m.
-CST, and every Tuesday at 1 p.m.
+If you’d like to participate in one of these, I go live every Tuesday at around 12:30 p.m.
 CST.
 You can text “AngieLive” (no spaces) to 33222 and I’ll text you five minutes before I go live each time to give you a heads up – that way, you’ll never miss an opportunity for a live session.

-They are also more likely to display egocentrism, a marked lack of empathy and various delusions that may seem outrageous and maybe even a serious propensity for blurting out whatever comes to mind, with no apparent concern on how this affects the people around them.
+In addition to their anger issues, someone with a TBI is more likely to display egocentrism, a marked lack of empathy, and various delusions that may seem outrageous, and maybe even a serious propensity for blurting out whatever comes to mind, with no apparent concern on how this affects the people around them.

 Here’s a more complete list of symptoms of TBI: